 Ingredients: Vitamin C and collagen

 Instead, the star ingredients at work here are vitamin C and collagen.
 Vitamin C, a powerful antioxidant, benefits the skin in several ways: It shields against environmental stressors, promotes collagen production, and helps lighten brown spots or discoloration.
 (Currently, I use vitamin C all over my face to target dark marks and improve my skin tone, so I was happy to have a gentler version to use around my eyes.)
-Collagen, on the other hand, improves skin’s elasticity and firmness and delivers a dose of hydration when applied topically.
-It also helps to prevent fine lines from forming.
+Collagen, on the other hand, is thought to improve skin elasticity and firmness, though it's important to note that there's no scientific evidence to back up these claims for topical use.
+However, it does deliver a dose of hydration.

 Although this product is clean by Byrdie's standards, it does contain ingredients that can be irritating to the skin, with some users even reporting that they've had allergic reactions to it.
 Why?
 "The product contains some anti-inflammatory ingredients that are generally calming to skin, such as jojoba oil and shea butter," says Dr. Rachel Nazarian, a board-certified dermatologist and member of Byrdie's Beauty & Wellness Review Board.
 "But it also contains some vitamins—including vitamin C and related ingredients—that can be somewhat irritating for sensitive skin types, like ascorbic acid, tetrahexyldecyl ascorbate, citrus fruit extract, orange fruit extract, 3-0 ethyl ascorbic acid, and citric acid.
 [These] may occasionally be too irritating for many people, especially around the eyes."